phillip-motion/quiver/README.md

 | Text alignment  | ❌  |

 ## Roadmap
 We're actively working on:
 - Adding support for Canva and Affinity
+- One click transfer from Figma to Cavalry
 - Improving text alignment
 - Supporting more filter effects

 ## Credits
 Created by your friends in the [Canva Creative Team](https://canvacreative.team).

-Idea and development by Jack Jaeschke using Cursor.
-UI & icons by Sam Mularczyk.
+Idea and main development by Jack Jaeschke.
+UI, icons and additional development assistance by Sam Mularczyk.
+Repo maintained by Phillip Tibballs, Jack Jaeschke and Sam Mularczyk.
+Made with the assistance of Cursor!

+Feel free to open pull requests, dig through the code and use this to build your own tools.
+We release these freely to help further the Cavalry community!

 ## License
 MIT